STXT - Semantic Text

 4.4 Style rules

-The recommended style rules are as follows:
+The recommended style rules are the following:

 Examples of correct style: